-There are many port scanners, both software and online, that can help you check if you have any open ports or if your firewall is blocking any ones you have just forwarded or opened.
-Using them, you can scan your system for vulnerable ports.
+There are many port scanners, both software and online, that can help you check if you have open ports or if your firewall is blocking any ports you have just forwarded or opened.
+Using them, you can also scan your system for vulnerable ports.

 Open port hazard is one of the reasons why most VPNs like Surfshark do not support VPN port forwarding.
-Your security is our highest priority, so I cannot recommend opening any ports.
+Your security is our highest priority, so we cannot recommend opening any ports.

-But if you’re interested in internet security and privacy, what I can recommend is to check out Surfshark VPN and its many features.
+But if you’re interested in internet security and privacy, I recommend checking out Surfshark VPN and its many features.

 In conclusion: know your ports, keep them closed

-Ports are just one of those technologies that work quietly in the background to make online communication work.
+Ports are one of those technologies that function quietly in the background to make online communication work.
 However, they can also become gaps in your cybersecurity perimeter.
-That’s why we recommend not leaving any unnecessary ports open – or forward them when you’re using a VPN.
+That’s why we don’t recommend leaving any unnecessary ports open.
+Forwarding them when you’re using a VPN isn’t recommended either.

 How do I find my IP address and port?